 Safety Tools Allmet files and discs are made of tungsten carbide.
-The hardness and the design of the teeth increase the lifetime of files and discs significantly.
+The teeth’ hardness and design increase the lifetime of files and discs significantly.
 The fragments produced after grinding with Safety Tools Allmet are easy to clean, large, and blunt.
 This offers many safety and operational benefits compared to conventional tools.

 Spot size and our spot size standard

 The size of the spot areas can be vastly different from each other.
-When we talk about spot repair, we often size them as 5x5cm areas.
+When discussing spot repair, we often size them as 5x5cm areas.

-The reasoning behind this is that we can easily show the estimated lifetime of our grinding tools.
+The reasoning is that we can easily show the estimated lifetime of our grinding tools.

 Take, for example, our A-0001 grinding file.
-This grinding file has an estimated lifetime of 8000 spots, and this is 8000 – 5x5cm spots with an average of 76 μm surface profile.
+This grinding file has an estimated lifetime of 8000 spots, 8000 – 5x5cm spots with an average of 76 μm surface profile.

 Spot calculator and price per spot

-Calculator for finding the price for one spot (5x5cm) This tool can help you to compare prices and offers to find the best one for your job.
+Calculator for finding the price for one spot (5x5cm).
+This tool can help you compare prices and offers to find the best one for your job.

 When calculating the price per spot, we use the following formula: